Pulsifi/pulsifi-api/beta/4.0.0/README.md

 ## **FAQ**

-### **What is `job_id`?**

-- You can obtain the `job_id` by accessing the job module in the Pulsifi app:

-  - Select the job you want the candidate to apply to and view the job details.
-  - The job ID can be found in the browser URL, for example: *https://app.pulsifi.me/acquisition/jobs/{job_id}*.

-- If you are a third-party ATS platform without access to the Pulsifi app, please request it from the Pulsifi account manager who manages the integration project.

-- If you are a partner, please use these [Job Endpoints](#job-endpoints) to obtain a job ID.

-### **How can I set up webhooks for receiving candidate results from Pulsifi?**

-- You can manage webhooks through the [Webhook Endpoints](#webhook-endpoints) and configure multiple webhooks to receive candidate results upon completion.
-Each webhook must have a unique combination of event type and URL.
-While there is no limit to the number of webhooks you can create, each must have a distinct event-URL pair.

 ### **How do I encode client credentials?**

 Use Base64 encoding for your client ID and client secret in the format `client_id:client_secret`.
 Tools like [base64encode.org](https://www.base64encode.org/) can help with this.